HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Condition-infection-present-during-pregnancy-intro.md

 This includes infections present at the start of pregnancy or confirmed diagnosis during pregnancy with or without documentation of treatment.
 Documentation of treatment during this pregnancy is adequate if a definitive diagnosis is not present in the available record.

-This profile is based on and further constrains the [US Core Condition]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-condition.html) profile.

 ### Form Mapping
 This concept is mapped to:
  * Item **42.
 Infections present and/or treated during this pregnancy** in the [2003 Revision of the U.S. Standard Certificate of Live Birth](https://www.cdc.gov/nchs/data/dvs/birth11-03final-ACC.pdf)